List of Coronation Street characters introduced in 2011: Craig Tinker

 Craig Tinker, played by Colson Smith, made his first screen appearance on 5 August 2011.
 In August 2017, Smith and Lucy Fallon (Bethany Platt) were longlisted for Best Partnership at the Inside Soap Awards.
 They progressed to the shortlist, but lost out to Nicole Barber-Lane and Lysette Anthony, who portray Myra McQueen and Marnie Nightingale in Hollyoaks.
+In January 2025, Smith announced that Craig had been axed from the soap after 14 years.
+His final scenes aired on 23 May 2025 after Craig is killed in the line of duty.

 Craig is Beth Tinker's (Lisa George) teenage son.
 He accompanies his mother to her date with Steve McDonald (Simon Gregson) at the Bistro, where the trio are thrown out.
 Craig and Beth later move into 13 Coronation Street with Tracy Barlow (Kate Ford).
 Craig brings his pet rat Darryl with him, which Tracy dislikes.
 A few months later, Beth, Craig and Tracy are evicted.
 Beth and Craig move into the flat above Barlow's Bookies, but when Beth begins dating Kirk Sutherland (Andrew Whyment), they move in with him.